ondiiik/meteoink/README.md

 ### EPD47 (EPD 4.7)

-Just note thatthere is many of possible frames e.g. on [Thingiverse](https://www.thingiverse.com/search?q=T5-4.7&page=1&type=things&sort=relevant) for this model of display.
+Just note that there is many of possible frames e.g. on [Thingiverse](https://www.thingiverse.com/search?q=T5-4.7&page=1&type=things&sort=relevant) for this model of display.

 ## Micropython